Welcome to Room 10

 In Year 6, Humanities and Social Sciences consists of Civics and Citizenship, Economics and Business, Geography and History.

-In health this term the students will be exploring topics such as identity, healthy relationships and identifying community resources and ways to seek help about health, safety and well-being.
 We are also mandated to teach Protective Behaviours with the 2 key themes being: ‘We all have the right to be safe and feel safe at all times’, and ‘We can talk with someone about anything no matter what it is.’

 Room 10 has specialist teachers for the following subjects: